randr000/react_pyodide_data_prep/README.md

 Live GitHub Pages Link: https://randr000.github.io/react_pyodide_data_prep/

 This project uses [pyodide](https://pyodide.org/en/stable/) to allow users to create data pipelines, plotting of data, and machine learning in the browser with Python.
 All data and Python is run on the front-end.
-The app uses draggable components and no to little knowledge of code is necessary in order for user to create a data pipeline.
+The app uses draggable components and little to no knowledge of code is necessary in order for a user to create a data pipeline.

 ## User Guide